Phauthentic/phpstan-rules/docs/Rules.md

    **Note:** You can customize these layer dependencies to match your architecture needs (see configuration examples below).

-2. **Cross-Module Dependencies** - Between different modules (default configuration):
+2. **Cross-Module Dependencies** - Between different modules:
-   - Modules can ONLY import from other modules:
+   - You must explicitly configure which classes can be imported cross-module using regex patterns
+   - Common patterns include:
      - `*Facade.php` and `*FacadeInterface.php`
      - `*Input.php` (DTOs from UseCases)
      - `*Result.php` (DTOs from UseCases)
-   - All other cross-module imports are forbidden (including exceptions, entities, value objects, etc.)
+   - Without configured patterns, ALL cross-module imports are forbidden

-   **Note:** You can customize which classes can be imported cross-module using regex patterns (see configuration examples below).
+   **Note:** There are no default cross-module patterns - you must explicitly configure them based on your architecture needs.

 **Note:** For circular dependency detection between modules, use the separate `CircularModuleDependencyRule`.